OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:8

-Jesus said to him, “Get up, pick up your mat and walk.”
+Jesus said to him, “Rise, take up your mat and walk.”

 ## John 5:9